Ways to Get Involved

 Discover for yourself what tens of thousands of volunteers have learned: Volunteering for the U.S. Fish and Wildlife Service is fun and rewarding in many ways.
 Master new skills.
 Meet new friends.
-Enjoy a sense of accomplishment from doing your part to further wildlife conservation for the pleasure of generations to follow.
+Enjoy a sense of accomplishment for doing your part to further wildlife conservation for the pleasure of generations to follow.

 Explore the list below for ways to support the Refuge.
-Learn more at https://www.volunteer.gov/s/global-search/malheur or call 541-493-2612.
+Learn more at https://www.volunteer.gov/s/global-search/malheur or call (541) 493-2612.

-- A season at Malheur provides lodging, excellent birding, unlimited outdoor recreation, and professional growth and development.
+- A season at Malheur provides lodging, excellent birding, unlimited outdoor recreation, and professional growth and development

-- Rural atmosphere, open spaces, beautiful landscapes, peaceful environment, and dark skies.
+- Rural atmosphere, open spaces, beautiful landscapes, peaceful environment, and dark skies

-- Work with wonderful and engaging staff.
+- Work with wonderful and engaging staff

 Visitor Center Volunteers

 Volunteer duties in the maintenance program will vary with the volunteer skill sets and experiences.
-Maintenance volunteers will conduct routine duties to keep standards high, appearances good at the Refuge for visitors, and to enlightening visitor’s experiences.
+Maintenance volunteers will conduct routine duties to keep standards high, appearances good at the Refuge for visitors, and to enlightening visitors’ experiences.
 The volunteer will be provided duties during their shift including light construction, landscape maintenance, facility maintenance, sign maintenance, trail maintenance, and more.

-Volunteer hours will be 8:00 am – 4:00 pm and couples will work on the same shift, but may not be conducting the same duties such as Visitor Center volunteers.
+Volunteer hours will be 8:00 am – 4:00 pm and couples will work on the same shift, but may not be conducting the same duties as Visitor Center volunteers.

-Friends of Malheur National Wildlife Refuge
+Friends of Malheur National Wildlife Refuge (FOMR)

 More than 200 nonprofit Refuge Friends organizations support National Wildlife Refuges, whether they work with a single refuge, a refuge complex or an entire State.
 Friend’s members are crucial to conserving and protecting our nation’s wildlife and teaching millions of Americans that their actions today determine the conservation legacy of tomorrow.